m0rtifiedpenguin/RedTeamBlueTeam/README.md

 # RedTeamBlueTeam
-Simulation of a penetration test and subsequent log analysis of the penetration test.
+Kali Linux based imulation of a penetration test and subsequent log analysis of the penetration test using Kibana.